John A. Volpe, DPM, FACFAS

 He had the opportunity to carry the Olympic Torch for the 2002 Winter

 Olympics.
-In his spare time, he enjoys cycling and kayaking, along with
+In his spare time, he enjoys cycling and kayaking.

 Peter Sardella, DPM, FACFAS